4k1s/vulnhub/Planet-Earth/Planet-Earth.md

 ...
 ```

 Very interesting.
-The binary file execute library call (puts,system,access).
-We can also see ASCII strings that maybe printed on condition, like "RESET TRIGGERS ARE PRESENT, RESETTING ROOT PASSWORD TO: Earth". **/usr/bin/echo 'root:Earth' | /usr/sbin/chpasswd* is even more revealing, is it shows that password is set to "Earth".
+The binary file executes library calls (puts,system,access).
+We can also see ASCII strings that maybe printed on condition, like "RESET TRIGGERS ARE PRESENT, RESETTING ROOT PASSWORD TO: Earth". **/usr/bin/echo 'root:Earth' | /usr/sbin/chpasswd** is even more revealing, is it shows that password is set to "Earth".
 We must find what goes wrong and fix it to get this result.

 *ltrace* can be used here.
 This command traces the library calls, so it can hopefully enlighten us of how the program works.